dm9gp/flip-flop/README.md

 Review the attached images or
 open .fzz file in "Fritzing" from https://fritzing.org/ to view the schematics, inspect or modify the circuit.

+To make the circuit, you will need a Breadboard or print the PCB file (in the latest version) or have the PCB printed for you, the PCB file is in "Fritzing" format .fzz.
+You can open it in "Fritzing" (https://fritzing.org/) to first check it, modify it and then have it printed by a PCB printing service of your choice such as AISLER (https://aisler.net/) if you wish.

 PARTS REQUIRED: